Xavilien/automatic-grading/README.md

 >>> nltk.download('stopwords')
 ```

 You will also have to download the [GloVe](https://nlp.stanford.edu/projects/glove/) and [fastText](https://fasttext.cc/docs/en/english-vectors.html) word embeddings and place them in `src/data`.
-The GloVe embeddings we use is the `glove.6B.300d.txt` file then is in `glove.6B.zip`, while the fastText embeddings we use is `crawl-300d-2M-subword.vec`.
+The GloVe embeddings we use is the `glove.6B.300d.txt` file in `glove.6B.zip`, while the fastText embeddings we use is `crawl-300d-2M-subword.vec`.

 ## Usage
 1. Run processing.py to process the data (should be run only once)